Roger Nordmann: Early life and education

 Nordmann was born 23 March 1973 in Lausanne, Switzerland to Philippe Nordmann, an attorney, and Ursula Nordmann (née Zimmermann), a former federal judge.
 Both his parents were members of the Social Democratic Party since 1972 respectively 1975.
 He is of Jewish descent on his paternal side being an offspring of the Fribourg line of the Nordmann family who originally hailed from Hégenheim, France.
 His paternal grandfather was attorney Pierre Nordmann, who chaired Nordmann & Cie SA in Fribourg.

 He was primarily raised in Mézières and Moudon before ultimately completing his Matura in 1991 in Lausanne.
 He then completed a Licentiate at the University of Bern and the University of Bologna.
 In 2000, Nordmann completed a diploma in Legal Affairs at the University of Geneva.

 Politics

 Between 1998 and 1999, Nordmann served on the city council (legislature) of Lausanne followed by appointment to constitutional councilor from 1999 to 2002.
 Concurrently he served on the Grand Council of Vaud until August 2004.
 Since 20 November 2004 he serves on the National Council (Switzerland).

-In 2023, Nordmann made public that he resigns as president of the Social Democratic Group.
+In 2023, Nordmann made public his resignation as president of the Social Democratic Group.
 At the same time he announced candidacy for the presidency of PUK (Parliamentary Investigatory Commission).